MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 ])
 ```

-This function is overloaded to further serve as a wrapper
-for grouped terms with the input list of terms as the list
+This function also has an overload that serves as a wrapper for grouped terms as shown below.
-of terms comprising the grouped term as well as a grouped
-term type and lead coefficient.
+The overload can be used by specifying a list of `Term` objects along with the grouped term type.

 ```py
 problem.add_terms([